3D scanning solutions

 Pros & cons of photogrammetry

 One big advantage of photogrammetry is that the cameras used for it are affordable.
-Nowadays, smartphones feature 16 MP cameras, more than capable of taking images with enough color resolution for photogrammetry.
+Nowadays, smartphones feature 16 MP cameras, which are more than capable of taking images with enough color resolution for photogrammetry.
 Like 3D scanning, photogrammetry is a non-contact method of digitizing an object.
 Photogrammetry hardware devices, whether they’re professional cameras or smartphones, are lightweight and portable, and do not require any training to be used.
 Unlike 3D scanning, you don’t really need to pick the right tool (camera) depending on the size of objects you may need to scan.
 A camera can be used for both tiny and large objects.

 Photogrammetry vs. 3D scanning